All Episodes

 Why?

-We have to they would be because they wouldn't, that's not why they wouldn't be saying.
+They would be because they wouldn't, that's not why they wouldn't be saying.

-They would not be saying it.
+They would not be saying.

 That's how to react to this, because it doesn't make any difference.